The study covered in this summary was published in papers.ssrn.com as a preprint and has not yet been peer reviewed.

 The length of hospital stay was variable across reports, which could have confounded the results.

 Variable severities of sepsis and the range of selection criteria for patients with sepsis across the different reports made for heterogeneity in outcomes.

 The study received no commercial funding.

 None of the authors disclosed relevant financial relationships.

-This is a summary of a preprint research study, Impact of Long-term Opioid Use on Cancer Risk in Patients With Chronic Pain, written by researchers from the Department of Anesthesiology at Zhengzhou University in Henan, China, and from the Center for Regional Anesthesia and Pain Medicine, Taipei Medical University, Taiwan, published on Preprints with the Lancet and provided to you by Medscape.
-This study has not yet been peer-reviewed.
+This is a summary of a preprint research study, Association of Sepsis-Induced Cardiomyopathy and Mortality: A Systematic Review and Meta-Analysis, written by researchers at the Chi Mei Medical Center, Tainan, Taiwan, and the University of Leuven, Belgium, on Preprints with the Lancet provided to you by Medscape.
+This study has not yet been peer reviewed.
 The full text of the study can be found on papers.ssrn.com.

 Cite this: Sepsis-Induced Cardiomyopathy Risk May Extend Even Postdischarge - Medscape - May 18, 2022.